Sovereign-Labs/sovereign-book/src/sdk-advanced-features.md

 * **Hyperlane integration** – Bridge liquidity from any EVM, SVM, or Cosmos SDK chain
 * **Multiple DA layers** – Run with Celestia, Bitcoin, Solana, or bring your own DA solution

-**To learn more about implementing these advanced features in your rollup, just shoot us a message in our [support channel](https://join.slack.com/t/sovereigndevelopers/shared_invite/zt-39aolimfp-XsFK6dL6LhOFHhtXsD_kCA) or fill out our [partner form](fix-link).**

-We're happy to help you leverage these advanced capabilities to build production-ready rollups tailored to your exact requirements.
+We're happy to help you leverage these features to build production-ready rollups tailored to your exact requirements.